sekedoua/sport-containerized-api-ecs-elb/README.md

 ---

 ## **Prerequisites**
-- **Sports API Key**: Sign up for a free account and subscription at https://serpapi.com/
+- **Sports API Key**: Sign up for a free account and subscription and obtain your API Key at serpapi.com
+- **AWS CLI Installed and Configured**: Install and congigure AWS CLI to programatically interact with AWS
-- **Serpapi Library**: Install Serpapi library in environment (pip install google-search-results)
+- **Serpapi Library**: Install Serpapi library in local environment "pip install google-search-results"
+- **Docker CLI and Desktop Installed**: To build and push container images.
 - **AWS Account**: With basic understanding of ECS, API Gateway, and Docker.
 - **Docker CLI and Desktop Installed**: To build and push container images.
-- **AWS CLI Installed and Configured**: To programatically interact with AWS

 ---

 ## **Technical Architecture**
 ![Brown Minimalist Lifestyle Daily Vlog YouTube Thumbnail (2)](https://github.com/user-attachments/assets/32e49fe6-df16-40cb-b262-af1478cf01d5)

 ---